Beach Tent at Congress Hall; Photo by Charles Riter

 Asbury Park

-Explore the revitalized boardwalk at this historic beach town and get a first-hand experience of the trendy new wave of style at The Asbury Hotel, named one of the best new hotels in the world in 2017 by Travel + Leisure.
-Spend the day soaking up the sun on the beach, and then head up to the hotel’s trendy rooftop bar for a sunset cocktail.
+Explore the revitalized boardwalk and stunning shore at this historic seaside town and you’ll understand why it was named one of the 25 best beaches in the USA by Travel+Leisure in 2023.
+Looking for a truly unforgettable place to stay?
+Experience The Asbury Hotel’s vintage-meets-eclectic wave of style.
+After a day soaking up the sun on the beach head up to the hotel’s trendy rooftop bar for a sunset cocktail.
 Or reserve a room at The Empress Hotel with oceanfront views, plus an oversized pool and tiki huts.
-(Bonus: The Empress is just steps from the iconic Stone Pony, so be sure to check the venue’s concert lineup.)

 Belmar